Skip to main content

 3. FBT Exempt = Yes

-1. Parties held on business premises with a substantial meal and or alcohol costing under $300:
+1. Parties held on business premises with a substantial meal and or alcohol (under $300 per person) and infrequent:

 • Employees, employee’s partners, Customers and Suppliers: